Booking and fees:

 - A projector and screen, large enough and bright enough for the audience to all see clearly.

-- I need to be able to plug in my own laptop: video via HDMI or VGA, sound via 3.5mm jack, and 240V power supply
+- A table to work from at the front (on stage or floor).
+I need to be able to plug in my own laptop to your system from here: video via HDMI or VGA, sound via 3.5mm jack or HDMI, and 240V power supply for my devices.

-- I need to be able to access my laptop during the presentation (i.e. not all plugged in off-stage, or in a sound booth somewhere) – a table at the front or on stage is great.
+(I need to be able to access my laptop during the presentation i.e. it’s not suitable to have to leave the laptop in a sound booth or tech cupboard off stage.)

-- Set-up time (if possible around 20 mins in the venue before any audience is present to check set-up of projector and sound etc)
+- Set-up time: 20-30 mins in the venue, with tech staff available, before any audience is present, to check set-up of projector and sound etc.

 If in doubt – just get in touch and ask.